nofxx/cordova-rake/README.md

 ### HAML/SLIM

+Choose and uncomment the line on your `Gemfile`.
-You may use ERB tags anywhere in haml/slim.
+Also: You may use ERB tags anywhere in haml/slim.
 You may also use ERB logic if wanted.

 Tip: to precompile more than once the same ERB tag: `<%%= value %>`.